IBM/microservices-traffic-management-using-istio/README.md

 - Access control using **Istio Auth**: Istio Auth secures the service-to-service communication and also provides a key management system to manage keys and certificates.

 - Monitoring, reporting and quota management using **Istio Mixer**: Istio Mixer provides in depth monitoring and logs data collection for microservices, as well as collection of request traces.
-Precondition checking like whether the service consumer is on whitelist, quota management like rate limits etc. are also configured using Mixer.
+Precondition checking like whether the service consumer is on an allowlist, quota management like rate limits etc. are also configured using Mixer.

 In the [first part](#part-a-deploy-sample-bookinfo-application-and-inject-istio-sidecars-to-enable-traffic-flow-management-access-policy-and-monitoring-data-aggregation-for-application) of this journey we show how we can deploy the sample [BookInfo](https://istio.io/docs/samples/bookinfo.html) application and inject sidecars to get the Istio features mentioned above, and walk through the key ones.
 The BookInfo is a simple application that is composed of four microservices, written in different languages for each of its microservices namely Python, Java, Ruby, and Node.js.
 The application does not use a database, and stores everything in local filesystem.